-James Barrilleaux is the assistant chief pilot for ER-2s in the Flight Crew Branch of NASA's Dryden Flight Research Center, Edwards, Calif.
-The ER-2s--civilian variants of the military U-2S reconnaissance aircraft--are part of NASA's Airborne Science program.
+James Barrilleaux was the assistant chief pilot for ER-2s in the Flight Crew Branch of NASA's Dryden (now Armstrong) Flight Research Center, Edwards, CA. The ER-2s-civilian variants of the military U-2S reconnaissance aircraft-are part of NASA's Airborne Science program.
 The ER-2s can carry airborne scientific payloads of up to 2,600 pounds to altitudes of about 70,000 feet to investigate such matters as earth resources, celestial phenomena, atmospheric chemistry and dynamics, and oceanic processes.
-Barrilleaux has held his current position since February 1998.

 He retired from the Air Force as a lieutenant colonel in 1986.
 On active duty, he flew the U-2, F-4 Phantom, the T-38, T-37, and the T-33.
 His decorations included two Distinguished Flying Crosses, 12 Air Medals, two Meritorious Service Medals, and other Air Force and Vietnam awards.